rodrigolearns/ps-database/README.md

 ## Usage

-The migrations in this service define the database structure used by all PaperStacks microservices.
+The migrations in this service define the database structure used by all PaperStack microservices.
 Each microservice accesses only the tables relevant to its domain.

 ## Local Development